PaLeroy/phd_defense/talk.md

 ---
 class: middle

-# Which team is the best?
+## Which team is the best?

-.bold[GOAL:] Be good against many strategies.

-Create groups of teams evaluated together.
+Create evaluation groups to evaluate teams against many strategies.

 ---
-# Elo score
+## Elo score

-Assign a rating $R$ to compute the probability of winning.
+Compute the probability of winning.

 --
 count: false